preciofishbone/OmniaDocsG2/accessability/index.rst

 Accessibility
 ===========================================

 Omnia is WCAG 2.1aa compliant.
-Most accessibility features is built in from the start.
+The accessibility features are built in from the start.
 A user can decide to turn these on at any time.

 It's up to each user to do that in the User profile menu: